-Gaining the parent’s trust and establishing ongoing communication are two essential aspects of representing the parent.
-The parent may feel angry and believe that all of the lawyers in the system work with the child welfare agency and against that parent.
-It is important that the parent’s lawyer, from the beginning of the case, is clear with the parent that the lawyer works for the parent, is available for consultation and wants to communicate regularly.
-This will help the lawyer support the parent, gather information for the case and learn of any difficulties the parent is experiencing that the lawyer might help address.
-The lawyer should explain to the parent the benefits of bringing issues to the lawyer’s attention rather than letting problems persist.
-The lawyer should also explain that the lawyer is available to intervene when the parent’s relationship with the agency or provider is not working effectively.
-The lawyer should be aware of the parent’s circumstances, such as whether the parent has access to a telephone, and tailor the communication system to the individual parent.
-For example, it may involve telephone contact, email or communication through a third party when the parent agrees to it.
+Gaining the parent client’s trust and establishing ongoing communication are two essential aspects of representing the parent client.
+The parent client may feel angry and believe that all of the lawyers in the system work with the child welfare agency and against that parent client.
+It is important that the parent’s lawyer, from the beginning of the case, is clear with the parent client that the parent’s lawyer works for the parent client, is available for consultation and wants to communicate regularly.
+This will help the parent’s lawyer support the parent client, gather information for the case and learn of any difficulties the parent client is experiencing that the parent’s lawyer might help address.
+The parent’s lawyer should explain to the parent client the benefits of bringing issues to this or her attention rather than letting problems persist.
+The parent’s lawyer should also explain that the parent’s lawyer is available to intervene when the parent client’s relationship with the agency or provider is not working effectively.
+The parent’s lawyer should be aware of the parent client’s circumstances, such as whether the parent client has access to a telephone, and tailor the communication system to the individual parent client.
+For example, it may involve telephone contact, email or communication through a third party when the parent client agrees to it.

 Communicating with parents and other parties by email may be the most effective means of regular contact.
 However, lawyers should also understand the pitfalls associated with communicating sensitive case history and material by email.
 Not only can email create greater misunderstanding and misinterpretation, it can also become documentary evidence in later proceedings.
-The lawyer should treat this form of communication as not confidential and advise the client accordingly.
+The parent’s lawyer should treat this form of communication as not confidential and advise the parent client accordingly.

-The lawyer should counsel the parent about all legal matters related to the case, including specific allegations against the parent, the conditions for return, the parent’s rights in the pending proceeding, any orders entered against the parent and the potential consequences of failing to obey court orders or meet Court approved conditions for return.
+The parent’s lawyer should counsel the parent client about all legal matters related to the case, including specific allegations against the parent client, the conditions for return, the parent client’s rights in the pending proceeding, any orders entered against the parent client and the potential consequences of failing to obey court orders or meet Court approved conditions for return.

 Action:

-The lawyer should clearly explain the allegations made against the parent, what is likely to happen before, during and after trial and each hearing.
+The parent’s lawyer should clearly explain the allegations made against the parent client, what is likely to happen before, during and after trial and each hearing.

 Action:

-The lawyer should explain what steps the parent can take to increase the likelihood of reuniting with the child.
+The parent’s lawyer should explain what steps the parent client can take to increase the likelihood of reuniting with the child.
 Specifically, the lawyer should discuss in detail the Court-approved conditions for return.

 Action:

-The lawyer should explain any settlement options and determine whether the parent wants the lawyer to pursue such options.
+The parent’s lawyer should explain any settlement options and determine whether the parent client wants the parent’s lawyer to pursue such options.

 Action:

-The parent’s lawyer should provide or insure that the parent is provided with copies of all petitions, court orders, service plans and other relevant case documents, including reports regarding the child except when expressly prohibited by law, rule, or court order.
+The parent’s lawyer should provide or insure that the parent client is provided with copies of all petitions, court orders, service plans and other relevant case documents, including reports regarding the child except when expressly prohibited by law, rule, or court order.

 Action:

-If the parent has difficulty reading, the lawyer should read the documents to the parent.
-In all cases, the lawyer should be available to discuss and explain the documents to the parent.
+If the parent client has difficulty reading, the parent’s lawyer should read the documents to the parent client.
+In all cases, the parent’s lawyer should be available to discuss and explain the documents to the parent client.

 Commentary: